Fermain/-mollify/README.md

 npm i @mollify/LMS
 ```

-Then create a content folder with markdown using the Flow editor or migrate existing content using
+Then create a content folder with markdown files using the Flow editor, or migrate existing content using

 ```
 npx mollify migrate